JanessaTech/BestDex/interviews/[3] How to design a system which can efficiently and accurately index and store data in chain(transactions and events).md

 2. If the parentHash of the new block is equal to the hash of the latest block in the confirmed chain, If not, the reorganization happened

 **[Interviewer]** OK.
 You mentioned check points which saved the two new data structures.
-What if the data indexer crushes and restores it from the check point to be block N, the new block it receives it N + 5, 4 blocks are missing, how do you deal with it?
+What if the data indexer crushes and restores it from the check point to be block N, the new block it receives is N + 5, 4 blocks are missing, how do you deal with it?
 **[Me]**  Everytime we save the check point, the ***expected_height*** should be saved at the same time, this variable is the block number the data indexer expects to receive after the recovery.
 There are 3 cases we need to deal with:
 - The new block number === expected_height: process the new block as usual
 - The new block number < expected_height: ignore the new block